olcf/hands-on-with-summit/challenges/Find_the_Compiler_Flag/README.md

 ```

 Ok, if you haven't done so already, go find the compiler flag...
-Ok, now that you think you found the correct compiler flag, add it to the end of the `CFLAGS = -Minfo=all` line in the Makefile.
+Ok, now that you think you found the correct compiler flag, add it to the end of the `CFLAGS = -Minfo=all` line in the Makefile (make sure to include a space after `-Minfo=all` and the compiler flag you just found).
 Then, compile the code:

 ```
 $ make